 - Each attorney at the firm must provide proof of active bar membership

 - Firms must provide a Certificate of Liability Insurance (COI).
 This must be valid within 30 days of application.

-Google My Business & Reviews
+Google Business Profile & Reviews

 - Each location must have a review score of 3.0 or better

 How does this affect the search results page?